How to upload assignments with Python

 return paper_assignment_edges

-4. Post Assignment edges
+3. Post Proposed Assignment edges

 assignment_edges = reduce(concat, openreview.tools.concurrent_requests(process_paper_assignments, submissions))